phetsims/phet-info/checklists/code_review_checklist.md

 	- [ ] SCENERY: `Node.on` is accompanied by `Node.off`
 	- [ ] TANDEM: `tandem.addInstance` is accompanied by `tandem.removeInstance`.
 - [ ] Do all types that require a `dispose` function have one?

+**Phet-io**

+- [ ] Please see [Hot to Instrument a PhET Simulation for PhET-io](https://github.com/phetsims/phet-io/blob/master/doc/how-to-instrument-a-phet-simulation-for-phet-io.md) for phet-io process.